floriandejonckheere/thalariond/LDAP.md

 ## Mail

 Perform a search with base DN `ou=Mail,dc=thalarion,dc=be` to list all accessible managed domains and aliases.
 Scope is ignored.
-Only the `dc` attribute can be used for filtering, because it is the only data attribute.
-Multiple filter conditions are not supported.
+All attributes can be used for filtering, multiple filter conditions are supported.
 The DN of managed domain is not split into separate `domainComponent`s.
+Alias domain always point from the `alias` to the `dc`.

-The results are of the following format:
+Consider the following example:

 ```
 dn: dc=mydomain.com,ou=Mail,dc=thalarion,dc=be
-objectClass: vmailDomain
+objectClass: domain
 dc: mydomain.com

 dn: dc=aliasdomain.com,ou=Mail,dc=thalarion,dc=be
-objectClass: vmailDomainAlias
+objectClass: domainAlias
 alias: aliasdomain.com
 dc: mydomain.com
 ```

 Perform a search with base DN `dc=mydomain.com,ou=Mail,dc=thalarion,dc=be` to list all accessible vmails and aliases of the managed domain.
 Scope is ignored.
-Only the `mail` attribute (the part before the '@') can be used for filtering.
-Multiple filter conditions are not supported.
+All attributes can be used for filtering, multiple filter conditions are supported.

 ```
 dn: mail=admin,dc=mydomain.com,ou=Mail,dc=thalarion,dc=be
-objectClass: vmail
+objectClass: mailAccount
 mail: admin

 dn: mail=aliasmail,dc=mydomain.com,ou=Mail,dc=thalarion,dc=be
 objectClass: vmailAlias
-alias: aliasmail
+alias: mailAliasAccount
 mail: admin
 ```